 In this difficult situation, skyguide decided to develop a new self-understanding as a High Reliability Organisation (HRO).
 HRO is a straightforward concept, people-centred and practice-oriented.
 Skyguide has adapted and adopted a number of basic principles that are characteristic of an HRO:

 - Strive for resilience

 Skyguide thus strives to act appropriately in case of an unexpected event and to deal constructively with possible underlying errors.
 Of course, no organisation always does everything right.
 But HROs have the ability and the will to continuously improve.

 Over the years, this model has proven to be an inspiration to other companies, especially those that operate in a complex environment and where people make the difference (and what organisation can’t claim that?!).

-I had the privilege of accompanying skyguide through this cultural transformation and am proud that the company’s leadership and organisational culture serve as a case study in the new edition of the series Faszination Leadership (eBook in German and order form for print version).
+I had the privilege of accompanying skyguide through this cultural transformation and am proud that the company’s leadership and organisational culture serve as a case study in the new edition of the series Faszination Leadership (order form for print version in German).